jcao89757/HERVranger/README.md

 # HERVranger
 An alignment tool targeting the footprints of HERVs in human genomes
 ## Introduction
 HERVranger is a bioinformatics pipeline for the analysis of the footprints of human endogenous retroviruses (HERVs) from human genomes.
+The hg38 human genome annotation from the UCSC Genome Browser has only partially annotated some HERVs.
+Therefore, we reviewed and extracted 3,659 known HERV sequences from both the hg38 annotation and the NCBI RefSeq database, and built these HERV sequences as a HERV reference genome for the STAR aligner.
+The RNA-Seq data of each tumor and normal sample was first aligned to the hg38 genome.
+FeatureCounts was used to count the expression of the non-HERV genes in the hg38 annotation.
+We extracted the unmapped reads and the reads that were mapped to the HERVs annotated in hg38.
+Then we re-aligned them with the HERV reference genome.
+We performed quantile normalization for the counts of the HERVs together with the expression of the non-HERV genes.
+In this way we achieved high confident HERV references and expression levels.

 ## Getting started
 ## Dependencies
 Linux (x86_64-redhat-linux-gn) shell (4.2.46(2))